What is Bobtail Insurance?

 Introduction to Bobtail Insurance

 Why it matters: Motor carriers carry primary auto liability for operations under dispatch.
 That coverage does not always extend to every mile you drive, especially when you are moving the tractor without a trailer.
-Bobtail insurance fills that gap so a single incident does not put your business at risk.
+Bobtail insurance fills that gap so an incident does not put your business at risk.

 What Does Bobtail Insurance Cover?

-Bobtail liability is third-party coverage.
-It pays for others’ losses when you are at fault while operating the tractor without a trailer attached.
-Most policies include the following protections, which can keep an accident from from becoming a financial crisis:
+Most policies include the following protections, which can keep an accident from becoming a financial crisis:

 • Bodily injury liability: This covers third-party medical expenses, lost wages, and related costs after a covered accident.
 It may also include pain and suffering and funeral expenses, up to your policy limits.